mail2tvskc/eks-airflow/README.md

 ### EBS CSI
 The airflow chart provided is configured to use EBS CSI driver for worker's volume.
 You can install it following these [steps](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html).
 Here are provided for you:

-Notice that the name for the cluster in this case is "sandbox-eks-cluster".
+Notice that the name for the cluster in this case is **sandbox-eks-cluster**.

 ```bash
 curl -o example-iam-policy.json https://raw.githubusercontent.com/kubernetes-sigs/aws-ebs-csi-driver/v1.0.0/docs/example-iam-policy.json